-From the mention of grandson as well as son's son it would appear that a man having a grandson by a daughter, cannot adopt a son ; and I conceive that a man having a great grandson will be prevented as effectually from adopting, as he could be by having a grandson. " In default of the son, the grandson takes the inheritance ; and failing him, the great grandson.
-But a grandson whose father is dead, and a great grandson, whose father and grandfather are dead, participate equally in the inheritance with the son, for they WITHOUT DISTINCTION confer equal benefits on the deceased owner of the property, by the presentation to him of FUNERAL OF-FERINGS at solemn obsequics."-Daya-crama Singraha.
+From the mention of grandson as well as son's son it would appear that a man having a grandson by a daughter, cannot adopt a son; and I conceive that a man having a great grandson will be prevented as effectually from adopting, as he could be by having a grandson.
+"In default of the son, the grandson takes the inheritance; and failing him, the great grandson.
+But a grandson whose father is dead, and a great grandson, whose father and grandfather are dead, participate equally in the inheritance with the son, for they without distinction confer equal benefits on the deceased owner of the property, by the presentation to him of funeral offerings at solemn obsequies."-Daya-crama Sangraha.

 12th.
-The son of a sister, or of a daughter may be adopted by a Soodra.
+The son of a sister, or of a daughter may be adopted by a Soudra.
 As to the three superior classes, the rule is, that they cannot adopt a son whom it would be incest to have begotten, and conversely, that they may adopt a son if without incest they could have begotten him.

-The reverend Saunaca Muni (as he is called by Goverdhana) says, Brahmins should adopt sons from among their own S cpindas-and in failure of Sapindas from among those not Supindas.
-Among Sapindas the brother's son is to be considered as the best.
-If a brother's son does not exist, a Sapinda who is also a Sagotra is to be chosen.
-If such is not to be If such is not to be found, a Sagotra found, a Sapinda not a Sagotra. not a Sapinda-and if such is not to be found, one neither a Sugotra, nor But in no case, a sister's son, or a daughter's son, or those a Sapinda. whom common sense prohibits the adoption of, such as a brother, a paternal Among the three classes, i. e.
-Brahmin, Khetuncle, or a maternal ancle. try and Boice, adoptions should be made of one of the same class.
-Tis Among the son who was not the first-bern is to be given in adoption.
+The reverend Saunaca Muni (as he is called by Goverdhana) says, Brahmins should adopt sons from among their own Sepindas-and in failure of Sapindas from among those not Sapindas.
+Among Sapindas the bro-ist, a Sapinda who is also a Sagotra is to be chosen.
+If such is not to be If such is not to be found, a Sagotra found, a Sapinda not a Sagotra. not a Sapinda-and if such is not to be found, one neither a Sugatra, nor But in no case, a sister's son, or a daughter's son, or those a Sapinda. whom common sense prohibits the adoption of, such as a brother, a paternal Among the three classes, i. e.
+Brahmin, Khetuncle, or a maternal uncle. try and Boice, adoptions should be made of one of the same class. son who was not the first-born is to be given in adoption.
 Soodras, the adoption of a sister's son, and daughter's son is valid.